 - in conjunction with his eldest daughter Rebecca, he edited the first complete Internet versions of the Emperor Justinian’s great Roman law collection (in Latin);

-- he has published widely on property law, legal history, and legal remedies; and
+- he has published widely on property law, legal history, legal remedies, and the initiative and referendum process; and

 - he has published extensive historical and legal research on the Montana state constitution, and he created the database the Documentary History of the Ratification of the Montana Constitution.

-Professor Natelson is a member of the Board of Scholars of the American Legislative Exchange Council and formerly served as a senior advisor to the Convention of States Project.
+He is a member of the Board of Scholars of the American Legislative Exchange Council.
+He formerly served as a senior advisor to the Convention of States Project and as Senior Fellow at the Initiative and Referendum Institute.

 Popular Market

-For the popular market, Professor Natelson authored the highly influential Article V Handbook for state lawmakers and the popular book, The Original Constitution: What It Actually Said and Meant.
-He is a weekly essayist for The Epoch Times, an international newspaper, where his contributions have been translated into Chinese, German, and other languages.
-His contributions also have appeared in the following national outlets: The Washington Post, the Washington Times, The Economist, the American Spectator, the Wall Street Journal, Barron’s, the Daily Caller, Townhall.com, The Hill, and CNSNews.
+For the popular market, Rob authored the highly influential Article V Handbook for state lawmakers and the popular book, The Original Constitution: What It Actually Said and Meant.
+His contributions have appeared in the following national outlets: The Washington Post, the Washington Times, The Economist, the Epoch Times, the American Spectator, the Wall Street Journal, Barron’s, the Daily Caller, Townhall.com, The Hill, and CNSNews.

 Activities in Colorado and Montana

-Professor Natelson grew up on the Revolutionary War town of Stony Point, New York—which helps explain his interest in the American Founding—but he has split most of his adult life between Colorado (1977-1987; 2011-present and Montana (1987-2011).
-His writings have appeared in most major news outlets in Colorado and in all major news outlets in Montana, and he regularly makes personal appearances in both states.
+He grew up on the Revolutionary War town of Stony Point, New York—which helps explain his interest in the American Founding—but he has split most of his adult life between Colorado (1977-1987; 2011-present and Montana (1987-2011).
+His writings have appeared in most major news outlets in Colorado and in all major news outlets in Montana, and he regularly makes personal and media appearances in both states.
 His professional offices are in Colorado, as is his law license.
-When living in Montana, he created and hosted the state’s first statewide commercial radio talk show; became Montana’s best known political activist; led, among other campaigns, the most successful petition-referendum drive in state history; and helped push through several important pieces of legislation.
+When living in Montana, he created and hosted the state’s first statewide commercial radio talk show; became Montana’s best known political activist; led victorious ballot-issue campaigns, including the most successful petition-referendum drive in the state’s history; and helped push through several important pieces of legislation.
 In June 2000, he was the runner-up among five candidates in the party primaries for Governor of the State of Montana.

 Recreation?
 He loves to spend time in the great outdoors, where he enjoys skiing and hiking, either alone or in the company of his wife, daughters, and sons-in-law.
 He also likes travel, science fiction, and opera, and is active in the Denver Lyric Opera Guild.